Bucharest Conference of Representatives of Communist and Workers Parties: Positions of the delegations

-The Albanian Party of Labour delegation was the sole Eastern European party not to rally being the Soviet position at the conference, albeit they didn't outright support the Chinese party line as such.
+The Albanian Party of Labour delegation was the sole Eastern European party not to rally behind the Soviet position at the conference, albeit they didn't outright support the Chinese party line as such.
 The absence of Albanian leader Enver Hoxha and the Prime Minister Mehmet Shehu was noted, and interpreted as a decline in Soviet-Albanian relations.
 The Albanian delegation was led by Hysni Kapo, third-ranking politburo member.
 Other delegation members included Sulejman Baholli, Central Committee member, and Thanas Nano, deputy director of the Agitprop department of the party.

 The Workers Party of Vietnam, whose delegation was led by Lê Duẩn, did not take sides between the Soviet and Chinese parties at the conference.
 The Workers' Party of Korea also took a neutral stand at the conference.
 All other attending parties unequivocally sided with the Soviet position.

 The Socialist Unity Party of Germany delegation was led by Walter Ulbricht.
 The Bulgarian Communist Party was represented by Todor Zhivkov.

 The Communist Party of India was represented by M. Basavapunnaiah and Bhupesh Gupta, who belonged to the leftist faction of the party.
 The Indian delegation took a neutral stand in the Sino-Soviet dispute (in contrast to the position taken by S.A.
 Dange, the leader of the CPI right-wing tendency, who fully defended the Soviet party at the Peking conference of the World Federation of Trade Unions held in the same month).
 The Communist Party USA was represented by Elizabeth Gurley Flynn.
 The Communist Party of Great Britain was represented by Peter Kerrigan.

 Issues debated at the conferences included the Great Leap Forward, the Sino-Indian border tensions and military cooperation.